blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 echo "To kill walkers call ' kill -9 ${pids} '"
 ```

 This for loop iterates through every walker directory and runs `python3 ../../simulation_files/run.py` to begin the metadynamics simulation, and submits the job as a background process with `&`.
 The script saves the process ID and outputs it to the screen afterwards to make it easy to kill the background processes if something goes wrong.
-On UNIX-based operating systems you can run the `htop` command to monitor the background processes.
+On UNIX-based operating systems you can run either the `top` or `htop` command to monitor the background processes.

 <h4>Beginning the simulation</h4>

 To begin your simulations for a given radius run the command `bash run.sh` from the `data/radius_0.x` directory.
 If you do not modify the `run.py` file, each walker will run for 100 ns to give a combined time of 400 ns.
 This amount of time is enough for the PMFs to adequately converge.
-Feel free to run for longer to get a smoother profile!
+Feel free to run for longer to get an even smoother profile!
 Once your simulations have finished running, it is time to [analyse](analysis.md).

 ---